icon_notification notification-animation 2

 *TCS rates are applicable effective October 1, 2023, basis the Finance Act, 2023.

-Difference between TCS and Tax Deducted at Source (TDS) for NRIs?
+Difference between TCS and Tax Deducted at Source (TDS)?

 TDS refers to the tax amount that is deducted from the income by the payer and is directly deposited to the Income Tax department on the receiver’s behalf.
 This mechanism ensures that the NRI's tax liability is fulfilled and facilitates an easy adjustment of the tax amount during the filing of their income tax return.